kovarxu/Own/svg/s03/note.md

 7. use feBlend + multiply mode to blend result of step4 and step5
 8. merge the result of step 4 and step 7

+something different between browsers:

+1. chrome and firefox must get page from the Internet, not local files
+2. MSEdge can take local files as source